Foundation / Corporation

 New York State and NY Farm Viability Institute (NYFVI)

-Grants to New York nonprofit organizations, government agencies, educational institutions, and tribes for programs that advance the marketability of eligible agricultural products across the State.
-Funding is intended to support programs focusing on education and research.
+Grants to New York nonprofit organizations, local government agencies, educational institutions, and tribes for programs that advance the marketability of eligible agricultural products across the State.
+Funding is intended to support programs focusing on research and education.
 Eligible projects emphasize areas such as industrial innovations, enhanced marketing practices and operations, and development of human capital that improve the specialty crop industry.

 The New York Farm Viability Institute promotes practical solutions to challenges facing New York’s farmers.
-The purpose of New York’s Specialty Crop Block Grant Program is to enhance the competitiveness of New York specialty crops by creating partnerships; fostering innovation; increasing efficiencies and reducing costs; and enhancing the long term viability of New York’s specialty crop agricultural businesses and food systems.
+New York’s specialty crop agricultural and food systems industry is a valuable component of New York State’s economy, the environment, residents’ health, and quality of life.
+The purpose of New York’s Specialty Crop Block Grant Program is to enhance the competitiveness of New York specialty crops by creating partnerships; fostering innovation; increasing efficiencies and reducing costs; and enhancing the long-term viability of New York’s specialty crop agricultural businesses and food systems.

-In awarding grants, NYFVI seeks to benefit the greatest number of beneficiaries.
+NYFVI is soliciting proposals that solely enhance the competitiveness of specialty crops and benefit the greatest number of beneficiaries.
 The New York Specialty Crop Block Grant Advisory Committee, composed of farmer members of specialty crop organizations and associations, and other industry stakeholders, recommended a focus on specialty crop research and grower education.
+The following priority areas were identified by the Advisory Committee.

 Farmers will implement the projects and the planned measurement of progress.